Functional equations for orbifold wreath products: Classifications of - -Bundles and Conjugacy Classes of Homomorphisms

-In this section, we collect results on $K$--$G$--bundles.
+In this section, we review results on the classifications of $K$-$G$-bundles parametrized by conjugacy classes of homomorphisms.
 We assume that $G$ is a compact Lie group and $K$ is a topological group.

-\begin{definition}[\cite{hambletonhausmann}, \cite{lashof1}, \cite{tamanoi2}] Let $X$ be a topological space. \begin{itemize} \item[({\it i})] A $K$--$G$--bundle over $X$ is a locally trivial $G$--bundle $p\co P \to X$ with left $K$--actions on $P$ and $X$ such that the projection map $p$ is $K$--equivariant. \item[({\it ii})] A $K$--$G$--principal bundle over $X$ is a locally trivial principal $G$--bundle $p \co P \to X$ that is also a $K$--$G$--bundle such that
+\begin{definition}[\cite{hambletonhausmann, lashof1, tamanoi2}] Let $X$ be a topological space. \begin{itemize} \item[({\it i})] A $K$-$G$-bundle over $X$ is a locally trivial $G$-bundle $p\co P \to X$ with left $K$-actions on $P$ and $X$ such that the projection map $p$ is $K$-equivariant. \item[({\it ii})] A $K$-$G$-principal bundle over $X$ is a locally trivial principal $G$-bundle $p \co P \to X$ that is also a $K$-$G$-bundle such that

-In particular, as $P$ is a principal $G$--bundle, $G$ acts on $P$ on the right. \end{itemize} Morphisms of $K$--$G$--bundles and $K$--$G$--principal bundles are bundle morphisms, respectively principal bundle morphisms, that are $K$--equivariant.
-For a given $K$--$G$--bundle or $K$--$G$--principal bundle $P$, we let $Aut_{K\mbox{-}G}^P$ denote its automorphism group.
-A $K$--$G$--bundle or $K$--$G$--principal bundle is \emph{trivial} when it is a product.
-We refer to a $K$--$G$--bundle $P$ as a \emph{$K$--irreducible $G$--bundle} when the $K$-action on $X$ is transitive; similarly, a \emph{$K$--irreducible $G$--principal bundle} is a $K$--$G$--principal bundle where $K$ acts transitively on $X$. \end{definition}
+In particular, as $P$ is a principal $G$-bundle, $G$ acts on $P$ on the right. \end{itemize} Morphisms of $K$-$G$-bundles and $K$-$G$-principal bundles are bundle morphisms, respectively principal bundle morphisms, that are $K$-equivariant.
+For a given $K$-$G$-bundle or $K$-$G$-principal bundle $P$, we let $Aut_{K,\,G}^P$ denote its automorphism group.

+A $K$-$G$-bundle or $K$-$G$-principal bundle is \emph{trivial} when it is a product.
+We refer to a $K$-$G$-bundle $P$ as a \emph{$K$-irreducible $G$-bundle} when the $K$-action on $X$ is transitive; similarly, a \emph{$K$-irreducible $G$-principal bundle} is a $K$-$G$-principal bundle where $K$ acts transitively on $X$. \end{definition}

-By the associated principal bundle construction, every $K$--$G$--bundle over $X$ induces a $K$--$G$--principal bundle over $X$.
-When $K$ and $G$ are compact Lie and $X$ is completely regular, every $K$--$G$--bundle over $X$ is locally trivial by \cite[Corollary 1.5]{lashof1}.
+By the associated principal bundle construction, every $K$-$G$-bundle over $X$ induces a $K$-$G$-principal bundle over $X$.
+When $K$ and $G$ are compact Lie and $X$ is completely regular, every $K$-$G$-bundle over $X$ is locally trivial by \cite[Corollary 1.5]{lashof1}.
 The same holds true if the bundle is smooth \cite[Corollary 1.6]{lashof1}.

-As is noted by Tamanoi in \cite[pg.
-811]{tamanoi2}, wreath products occur as the automorphism groups of $G$--bundles over finite sets.
-In particular, we have the following generalization of \cite[Lemma 3--3]{tamanoi2}.
+By \cite[Lemma 3-3 and Lemma 4-1]{tamanoi2}, wreath products occur as the group of $G$-bundle automorphisms of trivial $G$-bundles over finite sets, and centralizers of homomorphisms into wreath products occur as the group of $K$-$G$-automorphisms of $K$-$G$-bundles over finite sets.
+In particular, we have the following generalization of \cite[Lemma 3-3]{tamanoi2}.

-\begin{proposition} The automorphism group of the trivial $G$--bundle $X \times G \to X$ over a discrete space $X$ is equal to $Map(X, G)\rtimes K$, where $K$ is the permutation group of $X$ and the $K$--action is given by
+\begin{proposition} The automorphism group of the trivial $G$-bundle $X \times G \to X$ over a discrete space $X$ is equal to $Map(X, G)\rtimes K$, where $K$ is the permutation group of $X$ and the $K$-action is given by

 \end{proposition}